modxcms/fred/docs/develop/elements/option_sets.md

 # Option Sets

-Option Sets allow you to create common configurations and frequently used sub-configs (e.g., set of settings, use of media sources, remote render) for use across multiple Elements.
+Option Sets allow you to create common configurations and frequently used sub-configs (e.g., a set of settings, use of media sources, remote render, or color swatch group) to use across multiple Elements.

 ## Complete